 2. Cost-Push Inflation:

-Rising production costs drive cost-push inflation, passed on to consumers through higher prices.
+Rising production costs drive cost-push inflation, which is passed on to consumers through higher prices.
 Wage increases, energy prices, or raw material costs can trigger this type of inflation.
 Businesses may raise their prices to maintain profit margins when they face higher production costs.

 3. Built-In or Wage-Price Inflation:

 This type of inflation results from a cycle in which wage increases lead to higher production costs for businesses, which then pass on these higher costs to consumers as higher prices.
-To cope with the increasing cost of living, workers demand higher wages; however, these wage increments contribute to the overall inflationary burden on the Economy.
+To cope with the increasing cost of living, workers demand higher wages; however, these wage increments contribute to the overall inflationary burden on the economy.

 4. Structural Inflation:

-Imbalances in the Economy’s structural factors result in structural inflation, which occurs when there is a disparity between the supply and demand of goods and services.
+Imbalances in the economy’s structural factors result in structural inflation, which occurs when there is a disparity between the supply and demand of goods and services.

 5. Monetary Inflation: